Troate/STC_MVC/docs/files/unitTest%5CbaseController_test.php.txt

 /**
- * Class bct(Base Controller Test) contains functions for testing course_controller functions and their data_provider functions
+ * Class bct(Base Controller Test) contains functions for testing baseController functions and their data_provider functions */ class bct extends PHPUnit_Framework_TestCase
- */
-class bct extends PHPUnit_Framework_TestCase
 {
     /**
-     * Calls the callOp funtion of course_controller and if false is not returned then it passes the test
+     * Calls the callOp funtion of baseController and if false is not returned then it passes the test
      * @dataProvider test_callOp_DP
      * @param string $op Operations such as read, update and delete
      * @param string $tableName Name of the table to insert value in